Export Notion Database to Google Sheets: 3 Methods Compared (2026)

 Full screen view of a Notion databases synced to Google Sheets.

-Sync2Sheets is a Google Workspace add-on that mirrors your Notion database to a Sheet, live.
-It runs on Notion's official webhooks (not polling), preserves every property type including rollups and relations, and keeps everything in sync in seconds.
+Sync2Sheets is a Google Workspace add-on that syncs your Notion database with a Google Sheet in real time, in both directions.
+It runs on Notion's official webhooks and Google Drive events (not polling), preserves every property type including rollups and relations, and lets you pick the sync direction for every column.

 What you get on top of a CSV export: